valeriy-maslov/platypusjs-asynchttp/README.md

 AsyncHTTP stable release will include same most used features as [Apache HttpAsyncClient] provides.
 More information will be available as soon as stable release will come.

 ## How to use?
 AsyncHTTP provides a few ways to work with Apache HttpAsyncClient in Nashorn environment.
 It's based on AMD specification.
-Actually it can be used in any Nashorn environment with AMD support, not only a Platypus.js.
+Actually it can be used in any Nashorn environment with AMD support.
-#### Installation on Platypus.js project
+#### Installation
 So, first of all you need proper installation on AsyncHTTP.

-It requires [Apache HttpAsyncClient jars], unpack it into `/ext` folder which allocated in path where your Platypus.js Platform directory is.
+It requires [Apache HttpAsyncClient jars].
 At moment of development Apache HttpAsyncClient v.4.1 was used.
 There were not support tests for older versions.

 Next step is installing of Java layer of AsyncHTTP.
 There is [AsyncHTTP Java Layer] repository.
-Just put jar file from `/dist` into `/ext` folder where your Platypus.js Platform directory is.

 Final step is installing AsyncHTTP, which is really easy.
 Just clone this repository and copy AsyncHTTP sources from `app/src/com/hcspider/platypusjs/asynchttp` into location where sources of your project is.
-After that you can simply use that like any other AMD module in Platypus.js.
+After that you can simply use that like any other AMD module.

 #### Quick Start

 AsyncHTTP has the module with fluent API, which allows to work with it very easy.
-In Platypus.js all you need is to include it in dependency array of `define()` in your sources, for example:
+In AMD all you need is to include it in dependency array of `define()` in your sources, for example:

 ```JavaScript
     define(['logger','asynchttp/AsyncHTTP'],function(Log,HttpClient) {